Abominable (2019 film): Television series

+Abominable and the Invisible City (2022–2023)

 On February 11, 2022, it was announced that Peacock had ordered a CG animated series from DreamWorks Animation Television serving as a follow up to the film, titled Abominable and the Invisible City.
 The series chronicles Yi, Jin and Peng learning more about Everest and the magical creatures of the world.
 Spirit Riding Free workers Jim Schumann and Katherine Nolfi executive produce the series, Tiffany Lo and Ethel Lung serve as story editors, Bennet and Trainor reprised their roles of Yi and Jin from the film with Alan Cumming replacing Izzard as Burnish.
-The series was released on October 5, 2022 with 10 episodes on Peacock and Hulu.
-Season 2 will premiere on March 29, 2023.
+The series was released on October 5, 2022, with 10 episodes on Peacock and Hulu.
+Season 2 premiered on March 29, 2023.